Wonderfall/old_dockerfiles/reverse/README.md

 It is nginx latest mainline statically linked against LibreSSL latest snapshot, with embedded Brotli support.
 Secured by default (no root processes, even the master one).
 I made this image for my own purpose, but I added some flexibility so you can use it easily.

+Builds are available at Docker Hub : wonderfall/reverse

 #### Features
 - Based on Alpine Linux (3.3) : lightweight and secure distribution.
 - nginx mainline + LibreSSL snapshot